softwarecrafters/website/README.md

 yarn test             # Validate the present schemata
 ```

-## 🌐 Adding your community / conference
+## 🌐 Make your community / conference

 If you want to add your local community / conference to the map, please have a look at how the [other communities](communities/) added their community (resp. [conferences](conferences/)).
 There is [a JSON schema](communities_schema.json) your `community.json` is validated against through Travis (resp. for [conferences](conferences_schema.json)).